feldkaresz/fk_dev/ryzenadj-indicator@feldvebel.hu/readme.md

 This extension adds a simple indicator to the top bar that shows the current power limit and allows you to toggle between predefined wattage values (e.g., low-power mode and performance mode) with a click.

-Tested on Ubuntu 24.04 LTS + GNOME 46
+Tested on Ubuntu 24.04 LTS + GNOME 46 with a Ryzen 7 5700U CPU

 ---

 ## ✨ Features